YinianZhang/COMP3015-Coursework1/README.md

    - The `resize` method handles window resize events by resizing the viewport.

 ## 3. How does your code fit together and how should a programmer navigate it?
-   - The main program entry point is in the `main` function, where a `SceneBasic_Uniform` object is created and the scene is run.
    - The `SceneBasic_Uniform` class encapsulates the rendering logic of the entire scene, with its methods organized into functional modules for easy understanding and maintenance.
    - Programmers can navigate through the various methods of the `SceneBasic_Uniform` class to understand the rendering flow of the entire scene, such as initializing the scene in the `initScene` method, updating the scene in the `update` method, and rendering the scene in the `render` method.
    - Shader program loading and compilation are handled in the `compile` method, where developers can inspect the specific implementations to understand how shader programs work.